TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

   tyk-stack
 ```

-The deployment will take 10 minutes as the installation is sequential and the
+The deployment will take 10 minutes, as the installation is sequential and the
-dependencies require a bit of time before they are stood up.
+dependencies require a bit of time before they are started up.
 Once the
 installation is complete, the script will print out a list of all the services
-that were stood up and how those can be accessed.
+that were started and how those can be accessed.
 The k6 job will start running
 after the script is finished and will run in the background for 15 minutes to
 generate traffic over that period of time.
 To visualize the live traffic, you
 can use the credentials provided by the script to access Grafana or the Tyk